 You are here:

-As of 4 April 2014 the Regional Consular Centre in Pretoria as well as the Consulate General in Cape Town will outsource some part of the visa process to the external service provider TLScontact.
+As of 4 April 2014 the Regional Consular Centre in Pretoria as well as the Consulate General in Cape Town has outsourced some part of the visa process to the external service provider TLScontact.

-As of that date, the interview appointments and the receipt of the application files will be handled by TLScontact for South African, Lesotho and Swaziland citizens, which have to submit the visa applications at the TLScontact Center.
+As of that date, the interview appointments and the receipt of the application files will be handled by TLScontact for South African, Lesotho and Swaziland citizens, who have to submit the visa applications at the TLScontact Center (Phone: 021 410 01 18).

 On 11 October 2011 the Schengen member states introduced the Visa Information System (VIS).
 The VIS will also be used to store the biometric data (10 fingerprints and the facial image) of the visa applicants.